Sashi Brown: Cleveland Browns

 From 2013 until 2017, he worked as an executive vice president for the Cleveland Browns of the National Football League, effectively making him the de facto general manager for the 2016 season and part of the 2017 season.

 Washington Wizards

-In 2019, he was hired as the chief planning and operations officer for Ted Leonsis' company Monumental Sports & Entertainment, which includes the Washington Wizards of the NBA, the Washington Mystics of the WNBA and the Capital City Go-Go of the NBA G League.
+In July 2019, he was hired as the chief planning and operations officer and president of Monumental Basketball, which manages the NBA's Washington Wizards and the WNBA's Washington Mystics.

 Baltimore Ravens

-Brown was appointed on February 4, 2022 to succeed Dick Cass as president of the Baltimore Ravens beginning April 1.
+In February 2022, Brown was appointed to succeed Dick Cass as Baltimore Ravens president beginning April.